diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 Furthermore, we will only look at using C code in Python and not at calling Python from C.

-The goal of this post is to try and streamline the very first step of approaching the C API, the step I did this last few days, in the hope of helping someone that is beginning this journey that has a few hurdles at the start.
+The goal of this post is to try and streamline the very first step of approaching the C API, the step I did this last few days, in the hope of helping someone that is beginning this journey that may have a few hurdles at the start.

 With this behind us, let's go on.